United Kingdom mines and quarries regulation in 1910: Coal mines

-The Coal Mines Regulation Act 1908 limiting the hours of work for workmen below ground.
+The Coal Mines Regulation Act 1908 (8 Edw.
+7. c.
+57) limiting the hours of work for workmen below ground.
 It enacted that, subject to various provisions, a workman was not to be below ground in a mine for the purpose of his work, and of going to and from his work, for more than eight hours in any consecutive twenty-four hours.
-Exception was made in the case of those below ground for the purpose of rendering assistance in the event of an accident, or for meeting any danger, or for dealing with any emergency or work incompleted, through unforeseen circumstances, which requires to be dealt with to avoid serious interference in the work of the mine.
+Exception was made in the case of those below ground for the purpose of rendering assistance in the event of an accident, or for meeting any danger, or for dealing with any emergency or work not completed, through unforeseen circumstances, which requires to be dealt with to avoid serious interference in the work of the mine.
 The authorities of every mine must fix the times for the lowering and raising of the men to begin and be completed, and such times must be conspicuously posted at the pit head.
 These times must be approved by an inspector.
 The term " workman " in the act means any person employed in a mine below ground who is not an official of the mine (other than a fireman, examiner or deputy), or a mechanic or a horse keeper or a person engaged solely in surveying or measuring.
 In the case of a fireman, examiner, deputy, onsetter, pump minder, fanman or furnace man, the maximum period for which he may be below ground is nine hours and a half.
 A registry must be kept by the authorities of the mine of the times of descent and ascent, while the workmen may, at their own cost, station persons (whether holding the office of checkweigher or not) at the pit head to observe the times.
 The authorities of the mine may extend the hours of working by one hour a day on not more than sixty days in one calendar year (s.
 3).
 The act may be suspended by order in council in the event of war or of imminent national danger or great emergency, or in the event of any grave economic disturbance due to the demand for coal exceeding the supply available at any time.
 The act came into force on 1 July 1909 except for the counties of Northumberland and Durham where its operation was postponed until 1 January 1910.

-In 1905 the number of coal-mines reported on was 3126, and the number of persons employed below ground was 691,112 of whom 43,443 were under 16 years of age.
-Above ground 167,261 were employed, of whom 6154 were women and girls.
-The number of separate fatal accidents was 1006, causing the loss of 1205 lives.
+In 1905 the number of coal-mines reported on was 3,126, and the number of persons employed below ground was 691,112 of whom 43,443 were under 16 years of age.
+Above ground 167,261 were employed, of whom 6,154 were women and girls.
+The number of separate fatal accidents was 1,006, causing the loss of 1,205 lives.
 Of prosecutions by far the greater number were against workmen, numbering in coal and metalliferous mines 953; owners and managers were prosecuted in 72 cases, and convictions obtained in 43 cases.